Florida Books: The Best Books Set in the Sunshine State

 Katie is on the verge of being laid off from her job as a video producer, so she’s forced to take a gig profiling Tom “Hutch” Hutcheson, a Coast Guard rescue swimmer in Key West.

-Lies turn this assignment in paradise into a mess, but if Katie can face old fears and tell the truth, Hutch may be the man who makes her stop hating love.
+Lies turn this assignment in paradise into a mess, but if Katie can face old fears and tell the truth, Hutch may be the man that makes her stop hating love.

 Racing the Rain book cover